Click here to buy the game

 Recommended for ages 15+

-We recommend The Spy Who Killed Me for those aged 15+ as it contains the following themes: two of the characters are rival suitors for the hand of another.
+We recommend The Spy Who Killed Me for those aged 15+, as it includes romance themes: two of the characters are rival suitors for the hand of another.

 Extra characters